emacsmirror/ansible-vault/README.md

 # ansible-vault-mode

-Minor mode for in place manipulation of [ansible-vault][ansible-vault].
+Minor mode for in place manipulation of [ansible-vault][ansible-vault] encrypted files.

 ## Installation